 Ensure the cooler you use has great insulation that will keep the ice cream frozen for quite some time—it would be disappointing to find out everything melted on the way to the party.
 The colder you can keep the cooler, the less likely the dessert will melt, meaning the better it will taste.

 When you are already serving food, you should put the plates or bowls on a bed of ice.
 For the latter, you can place it inside a larger bowl and add a few cubes around.
 In the case of a plate or platter, it is recommended to place your food on a clean metal or plastic tub filled with ice.
 These methods will help you to keep desserts, salads, etc. cold, not taking up too much extra space at the buffet table.

 Keep Your Food in a Cooler as Long as Possible

 Once you arrive at the event, don’t take the cold food off the ice right away.
 It needs to remain thoroughly chilled until dessert time to keep it in excellent condition.
 The best practice is to keep the food on ice until you’re ready to serve it.
 The event space might have a fridge, but you should still keep your cooler stocked with ice.
 This way, you will have a backup in case the appliance breaks or doesn’t preserve your food correctly.

-We recommend setting up the dessert table with frozen items only a few minutes before you plan on serving guests; this will keep the food frozen as long as possible.
-Transition the ice cream from the cooler to bowls of ice on the serving table to avoid melting the dessert before guests can enjoy it.
+We recommend setting up the dessert table with frozen items only a few minutes before you plan on serving guests – this will keep the food frozen as long as possible.

 Preserving Food in the Kitchen

-A major component of keeping your food fresh for an entire catering event is to preserve your most frequently used ingredients before the day of the occasion.
+A major component of keeping your food warm for a party and having it fresh for an entire catering event is to preserve your most frequently used ingredients before the day of the occasion.
 You can do this through freezing, canning, drying, and various other methods.

 Freezing Your Ingredients